Welcome back to another session of the B5Q roundtables.

 More than a week after their disappointing loss in the Big Ten Championship Game, the Wisconsin Badgers are preparing for the undefeated Western Michigan Broncos in the Cotton Bowl on Jan.
 2.

 While the players begin to dissect film and prep for the impressive MAC program, our writers took a look back at the 2016 regular season.
-This is the second of four one-question roundtable chats.
-On Tuesday, we looked at how our team viewed the 2016 season leading up to the Cotton Bowl.
+This is the first of four one-question roundtable chats.